What is smarter travel @ work?

 smarter travel @ work is designed to meet the particular needs of the individual workplace.
 We survey your staff and profile your workplace and only recommend initiatives that we think will work at your workplace.
 Your organisation then decides what changes/ideas to implement.

 To be eligible to participate in the smarter travel @ work program, workplaces need to return an expression of interest signed by a senior manager to confirm management support.
-This commits the workplace to undertaking a staff travel survey, based on which we will recommned initiatives for the workplace to consider.
-The workplace can then choose to implement one or more of these initatives over a period of 12 to 18 months, after which we will re-survey the workplace to evaluate the success of these initiatives.
+This commits the workplace to undertaking a staff travel survey, based on which we will recommend initiatives for the workplace to consider.
+The workplace can then choose to implement one or more of these initiatives over a period of 12 to 18 months, after which we will re-survey the workplace to evaluate the success of these initiatives.

 How much time you need to devote to the smarter travel @ work program will depend on what initiatives and actions your workplace undertakes.
 Many initiatives, for example publishing intranet guides identifying available transport options, require some work upfront and then require minimal review.
 Some initiatives such as a carpooling program, may involve long term human resourcing.
 What you take on, is up to you.